Critical Facilities and

 Use our web form to request a back-up power assessment for your critical facility.

 Designate Your Critical Facility

-If you believe your business should be designated as a Critical Facility, please email: [email protected].
+If you believe your business should be designated as a Critical Facility, please email our Critical Facilities and Infrastructure team at [email protected].

 *As outlined in Public Safety Power Shutoff Phase 1 Decision 19-05-042, Phase 2 Decision 20-05-051 and Phase 3 Decision 21-06-034.
 Note, these decisions are subject to change.

 **SDG&E is not responsible for providing backup power before or during a de-energization.